-Costly and unproven therapies for MND are often advertised in the internet or may be recommended by well meaning people.
+Costly and unproven therapies for MND are often advertised on the Internet or may be recommended by well meaning people.
 It is important to discuss the likely benefits of any unproven therapy and the risk of side effects, adverse events or life-shortening effects with your GP or neurologist.

 See us on YouTube